Adult animation in the United States: Young adult animation

 For years, young adult animation, known as YA animation for short, has been discussed by executives and creators, especially those in the United States.
 In 2000, Tom Freston, the CEO of MTV, said that his network was at the cutting-edge of young adult animation.
 A few years later, a H2VEntertainment, a Montreal-based animation company, financed three animated features aimed "at the teen and young adult market" which would premiere in spring 2004.

 Fast forward to the 2010s, when more critics and companies would begin talking about young adult animation.
 In 2015, one critic stated that the executives in the animation industry in the United States weren't on board with the idea of young adult animation, leading some to do Indiegogo projects instead.
 Others wrote about animation for young adults among anime in Japan, a theme which continued in later years.

 In 2020, young adult animation came to the forefront once more.
 HBO Max was said to have a lot of material "oriented towards young adults" in contrast with Disney+.
 At the same time, some reviewers described The Dragon Prince as a young adult animation and the NATAS gave out various Emmys for young adult programs, like Tangled, differentiating them from children's animation and preschool animation.
 2020 was the first year that NATAS gave a Daytime Emmy for young adult programs, which includes shows "targeting a tween and teen audience."
+Fans of Disney Channel's shows like Amphibia and The Owl House create a huge fandom due to the creators, Matt Braly and Dana Terrence stated those shows, "Targeted to young adults".
 On October 22, Radford "Rad" Sechrist, the series creator of Kipo and the Age of Wonderbeasts floated the idea of a streaming service creating "a dedicated YA animation division," stating that it would have shows like Kipo, along with a "dedicated YA team to target that audience."